petrediana/Image-Processing/README.md

 # Image-Processing
-Basics of Image Processing using Java
+## Basics of Image Processing using Java:
+  -> using BufferedImage to work with images

+  -> using OpenCV library for some projects